William Herzog founded Herzog Contracting Corp.

 New Automated Ballast Train Expedites Spreading

-The Automated Ballast Train is a solar-powered, remote-control dump train which replaces dangerous and time-consuming manual unloading.
+The Automated Ballast Train was the first in a series of ballast dumping technologies.
+This solar-powered, remote-control dump train replaced dangerous and time-consuming manual unloading.
 Ballast cars with 100-ton capacities quickly became available for use on many Class 1 railroads.

 A New, Seamless Travel Experience for Passengers